Search

 These patents are given up and can now be freely used and projects can be carried out on these ideas for further development and production.

-The APIs and the database collection and storage was done by Devika Kaushal and Zaigham Khan, alumni of IIM Nagpur, under the guidance and support by Prof Anil Gupta (CSIR Bhatnagar Fellow, Visiting Faculty, IIMA and IITB, Founder, Honey Bee Network, SRISTI, GIAN and NIF).
+The APIs and the database collection and storage was done by Devika Kaushal and Zaigham Khan, alumni of IIM Nagpur, under the guidance and support of Prof Anil Gupta (CSIR Bhatnagar Fellow, Academy Professor, AcSIR, Visiting Faculty, IIMA and IITB, Founder, Honey Bee Network, SRISTI, GIAN and NIF).